 We offer house calls for those who are homebound, including 24/7 treatment for dental emergencies..

 During in-residence screenings, we quickly identify oral health problems including cavities, gum disease, and denture issues.
 In close collaboration with the families and caregivers, we treat the most pressing issues immediately, and schedule follow-up care as necessary.

 Part of our oral care plan includes referring our patients to a mobile hygienist who is licensed to care for those with special needs.

 This professional, called an RDHAP (Registered Dental Hygienist of Alternative Practice), provides in-home hygiene services at the community, including oral evaluations, professional cleanings, fluoride treatments and oral hygiene instruction.

-We partner with medical doctors and local hospitals, who call upon us to coordinate treatment in areas such as the following:
+Our team of dentists and dental assistants are on staff at hospitals across the Bay Area and New York City.
+We partner with medical doctors and local hospitals, who call upon us to coordinate treatment in some of the following areas.

 - Jaw fractures and related facial reconstruction